Morocco Atlas & Atlantic

 Dates Availability Price

-Discover Marrakech - Djemaa El-Fna isn't just a marketplace, it's a way of life.
+Djemaa el-Fna isn't just a marketplace, it's a way of life.

-Marrakesh's largest outdoor food market is brimming with activity and is a great place to sample Moroccan delicacies while rubbing shoulders with the locals.
+Marrakech's largest outdoor food market is brimming with activity and is a great place to sample delicacies while mingling with the locals.

-Discover a more laid back way of life in Taghazout, a sleepy coastal village where you can learn to surf and unwind with a yoga class.
+Discover a more laidback way of life in Taghazout, a sleepy coastal village where you can learn to surf with an included lesson and unwind with a beachside yoga class.

 Breakfasts Included: 7.